 In the instance of a mixed trip, the amount of the reimbursement for use of government aircraft will be prorated as indicated by the nature of the activity.
 Prorating the cost of air travel on mixed official/political trips may be accomplished through a formula based on the amount of time actually spent by the President and Vice President in meetings, receptions, rallies and similar activity.
 Time spent in actual travel, private study, or rest and recreation will not be included in the computation.
-The formula is as follows: Time spent in official meetings, receptions, etc. + Time spent in political meetings, receptions, rallies = Total activity time.
+The formula is as follows: Time spent in official meetings, receptions, receptions, etc. + Time spent in political meetings, receptions, rallies = Total activity time.
 Time spent in official activity \div Total activity time = Percentage of trip that is official.
 Time spent in political activity \div Total activity time = Percentage of trip that is political.
-The percentage figure that represents the political portion of the trip is then multiplied by the amount that would be reimbursed to the government if all of the travel was political.
+The percentage figure that represents the political portion of the travel was political.
 The product of that calculation represents the amount to be reimbursed to the government.10